mvolkmann/blog/src/lua.md

 -- TODO: What arguments does this accept and what do they do? local data = io.read()

--- Close the default input file. io.input():close()
+-- Get and close the default input file. io.input():close()
 ```